ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

    an *Interrupt Service Routine* (ISR).
 When the event you specified occurs, the processor will stop whatever it is doing and go execute the associated ISR.
 Interrupts are crucial for embedded systems, as they allow them to respond to random events without wasting processing power by always being active and reading an input.
-With an interrupt-based program, we can put the processor to sleep, and only do work when an interrupt is triggered, which would caus the processor to wake up so it can handle the event.
+With an interrupt-based program, you can put the processor to sleep, and only do work when an interrupt is triggered, which would caus the processor to wake up so it can handle the event.
 To extend the previous metaphor, this is like putting a pie into the oven and then setting a timer - you can go do whatever you want without